-We will be satisfied; let us be satisfied.
+We will be satisfied!
+Let us be satisfied!

-Then follow me, and give me audience, friends.
-Cassius, go you into the other street,

-And part the numbers.

-Those that will hear me speak, let 'em stay here;

-Those that will follow Cassius, go with him;

-And public reasons shall be rendered

-Of Caesar's death.
+Then follow me and give me audience, friends.
+Cassius, go you into the other street And part the numbers.(5) Those that will hear me speak, let 'em stay here; Those that will follow Cassius, go with him; And public reasons shall be rendered Of Caesar's death.

-I will hear Brutus speak.
+I will hear Brutus speak.(10)

-I will hear Cassius; and compare their reasons, When severally we hear them rendered.
+I will hear Cassius and compare their reasons, When severally we hear them rendered.

-Exit CASSIUS, with some of the Citizens.
-BRUTUS goes into the pulpit
+[Exit Cassius, with some of the Citizens.]

-The noble Brutus is ascended: silence!
+The noble Brutus is ascended.
+Silence!